grburgess/whimstan/docs/md/simulations.md

 ax.set_yticks([])
 ax.spines['left'].set_visible(False)
 ax.legend()
-ax.set_xlabel("nH [cm2]")
+ax.set_xlabel("nH [cm2]");
 ```

 ### Milky way absorption

-The absorption by the local Milky Way gas is computed by looking of the value in the XXX map for each GRB's Ra and Dec.
+The absorption by the local Milky Way gas is computed by looking of the value in the [gdpyc](https://gdpyc.readthedocs.io/en/latest/) map for each GRB's Ra and Dec.